d-roland/speciesDetection/README.md

 266 images with citizen annotations | 41% (IoU 0.5) to 78% (IoU 0.01) | 47% (IoU 0.5) to 94% (IoU 0.01)

 **Interpretation**: thanks to high quality annotations and long training (30 epochs head + 30 epochs full network), the model get an almost perfect prediction performance on both metrics when evaluated on expert annotations.
-The drop in performance observed when evaluating on citizen annotations reveals the lower quality of these latter: 94% recall with IoU 1% but only 78% mean AP (many false positive created by citizens).
+The drop in performance observed when evaluating on citizen annotations reveals the lower quality of these latter: 94% recall with IoU 1% but only 78% mean AP (many false positives created by citizens).

 Example of prediction on an image annotated by citizen: ground truth in green, prediction in red, with score/IoU for each.\
 ![alt text](https://github.com/d-roland/speciesDetection/raw/main/images/prediction_citoyen_buccin.png)